 The reason your vehicle’s wheels can spin freely and without much friction related damage is wheel bearings.
 These bearings are a set of small metal balls put inside a car’s race (metal casing) which is then set inside the wheel’s hub.

 You should check your wheel bearings from time to time, as they tend to fail, you’ll notice a howling noise.
+Here's a guide on how to tell if your wheel bearing is bad.

 Although changing your vehicle’s wheel bearings is not considered much of a beginner friendly job, you can still do it if you have the right tools.